Skip to content

 Why is retail accounting different?

 Every sale flows through a POS system that produces daily Z-reports requiring reconciliation.
-Inventory shrinkage (1–2% of revenue typically) must be measured and recognized.
+Inventory shrinkage (typically 1–2% of revenue) must be measured and recognized.
 Gift cards are deferred revenue liabilities until redeemed.
-Multi-location and omnichannel add channel-level and location-level P&L complexity.
+Multi-location and omnichannel add location-level and channel-level P&L complexity standard bookkeeping can’t handle.

 Do you reconcile Square, Clover, Lightspeed, Shopify POS?

 Yes.
-Daily Z-reports posted to QuickBooks with gross sales, taxes, tips, refunds, gift card activity, and tender breakdown reconciled to deposits and credit-card settlements.
-Variance flagged for investigation.
+Daily Z-reports posted to QuickBooks with gross sales, taxes, tips, refunds, gift-card activity, and tender breakdown reconciled to deposits and credit-card settlements.
+Variance is flagged for investigation.
 Integrated through native connectors or middleware (Bookkeep, Synder, A2X for retail).

 How do you handle inventory and shrinkage?

-Do you handle gift cards, store credit, multi-location, omnichannel?
+Do you handle gift cards, multi-location, and omnichannel?

 Yes.
-Gift cards as deferred revenue liability with breakage recognition.
-Multi-location with location-level P&L. Omnichannel with stores + Shopify + Amazon feeding one inventory ledger.
-Cross-link to ecommerce accounting for the digital-channel detail.
+Gift cards as deferred-revenue liability with breakage recognition.
+Multi-location with location-level P&L on QuickBooks Enterprise Class/Location tracking.
+Omnichannel with stores + Shopify + Amazon feeding one inventory ledger — the digital channels detailed on our ecommerce accounting page.

 What does it cost?

 A fixed monthly fee against a written scope — driven by location count, channel count, SKU complexity, and transaction volume.
 No hourly billing.
-See pricing.
 Most retail engagements include initial cleanup to reconcile prior POS-to-books drift.
+We do not file income taxes; we coordinate with your CPA or EA.

 Three places retailers lose the numbers.